 Filing a Lawsuit Against the Other Driver

 A lawsuit is also only an option if you know who the at-fault driver is.
-If you suffered a hit-and-run, suing the driver will be impossible unless you can find out their identity.
-Police and your lawyer may be able to help you investigate and find the hit-and-run driver.
+If you suffered a hit and run, suing the driver will be impossible unless you can discover their identity.

 What to Do Right After a Car Accident With an Uninsured Driver